-The northern section of the park contains a vast area of lakes, forests, mountains, and snowfields, including the great expanse of glacial ice known as the Columbia icefield, from which issue streams which find their way finally to three oceans.
-This spectacular region is reached by a natural avenue of travel formed by the great intramontane trench lying just east of the main Rockies, and made up of successive valleys including those of the Bow, Mistaya, and North Saskatchewan rivers.
-For many years a fine trail has furnished access for the visitor, but a new and easier mode of approach is being provided by the construction of an all-weather highway, which when completed, will provide direct connection between Banff Park and the great adjoining playground to the north, Jasper National Park.
+The northern section of the park contains a vast area of lakes, forests. mountains, and snowfields, including the great expanse of glacial ice known as the Columbia Icefield, from which issue streams which find their way finally to three oceans.
+This spectacular region is reached by a natural avenue of travel formed by the great intermountain trench lying just east of the main Rockies, and made up of successive valleys, including those of the Bow, Mistaya, and North

+Saskatchewan Rivers.
+For many years a fine trail furnished access for the visitor, but a new and easier mode of approach is being provided by the construction of the Banff-Jasper Highway, which will provide direct connection between Banff Park and the great adjoining playground to the north, Jasper National Park.